-Notice indicates installation, operation, or maintenance information which is important but not hazard-related.
+Notice indicates installation, operation, or maintenance information which is important and, if not followed, could result in property damage.

 You are likely to encounter a variety of situations beyond those listed in this manual that require safe practices.
 Be ready, and make safety a first priority at all times!